kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 Known failure modes include:

-- **Missing required keys**: the claim cannot be matched against a device that declares those keys (device is filtered out for that claim).
+- **No keys produced**: the claim's opaque configs do not yield any non-empty value from any declared `sharingAffinity` extractor on the slice; the device is filtered out for that claim.
+- **CEL evaluation failure**: a CEL expression returns a non-string, references a missing field on the parsed opaque parameters, or exhausts the per-evaluation cost budget.
+The device is filtered out and an Event is emitted on the pod.
+The scheduler never silently establishes an empty lock.
-- **Unknown affinity state**: the device has active allocations whose affinity cannot be reconstructed, so it is conservatively filtered until clean.
+- **Unreconstructable affinity state**: the device has active allocations whose affinity cannot be reconstructed (legacy claims, extractors changed such that they no longer produce keys, or CEL failure during reconstruction), so it is conservatively filtered until clean.
 - **Prepare-time driver rejection**: despite scheduler filtering, the driver may still reject an incompatible or stale placement and that rejection is the final safety backstop.
-- **Partial feature gate enablement**: if the feature gate is enabled on the API server but not the scheduler (or vice versa), the `sharingAffinity` field may be persisted but not enforced, or enforced but not accepted on writes.
+- **Partial feature gate enablement**: if the feature gate is enabled on the API server but not the scheduler (or vice versa), the `sharingAffinity` field may be persisted but not enforced, or enforced from cached objects but unable to be persisted on new writes.
 Ensure the gate is enabled on both `kube-apiserver` and `kube-scheduler`.

 ###### What steps should be taken if SLOs are not being met to determine the problem?

 Recommended debugging flow:

-1. Inspect the relevant `ResourceSlice` and confirm the device declares the expected `sharingAffinity.parameterKeys`.
+1. Inspect the relevant `ResourceSlice` and confirm it declares the expected `sharingAffinity` extractors (well-formed CEL expressions, expected key names).
-2. Inspect the `ResourceClaim` and confirm there is a `Structured` config entry covering the relevant request.
+2. Inspect the `ResourceClaim` and confirm at least one of its opaque-config objects has the shape the slice's CEL expressions expect (matching `apiVersion`/`kind` guards, populated fields).
-3. Verify that every required affinity key is present in `Structured.Parameters`.
+3. Mentally (or via `kubectl` + a CEL test harness) run each CEL expression against the claim's parsed opaque parameters and verify it returns a non-empty string value.
 4. Check whether the target device is already locked to incompatible values (lock state is in the scheduler's in-memory cache — check scheduler logs for filter reasons mentioning affinity mismatch).
-5. Check whether the device is being treated as having **unknown affinity state** because of legacy or invalid active claims.
+5. Check whether the device is being treated as having **unknown affinity state** because of legacy or non-reconstructable active claims.
-6. Review scheduler logs/events for explicit filter reasons.
+6. Review scheduler logs/events for explicit filter reasons (no keys produced, CEL eval failure, cost-budget exhaustion, lock mismatch, unknown state).
 7. If the scheduler allowed placement but the driver rejected prepare, inspect driver logs to determine whether the issue was stale scheduler state, unsupported config, or an actual device-level incompatibility.

-User-facing diagnostics should prefer concrete messages over generic unschedulable errors whenever possible.

 ## Implementation History